Budgeting & Forecasting

 After that, the data must be manually aggregated and inputted into the modeling spreadsheet - a time-consuming practice that can lead to mistakes.

 The software eliminates the admin around financial modeling and automates the whole process.
-Many software programs use machine learning and AI to pull and analyze the data for financial modeling.
-This saves your team hours of time and reduces busy work.
+Many software programs use machine learning and AI to pull and analyze the data for financial modeling, saving your team hours of time and reducing busy work.

 Seamless data integration